krabf/krabf-v6/content/blog/2023-12-30-2023-media-diet/index.md

 This year, I've mostly stuck to americanos, iced coffee, and espressos, largely skipping filter coffee.
 Switching to Oatside milk was a game-changer for my coffee experience and there's no going back to Cowhead or Alaska.

-For beans, I'm loyal to [The Good Cup Coffee](https://goodcup.ph/), my local roaster in Cebu, and get the [Cerrado](https://goodcup.ph/collections/best-sellers/products/brazil-cerrado) blend.
+For beans, I'm loyal to [The Good Cup Coffee](https://goodcup.ph/?ref=krabf.com), my local roaster in Cebu, and get the [Cerrado](https://goodcup.ph/collections/best-sellers/products/brazil-cerrado/?ref=krabf.com) blend.
 This beans is a classic choice for an everyday espresso, offering a dependable and rich flavor profile.
 Notes of toffee bring a gentle sweetness, while dark chocolate adds depth and a touch of bitterness.
 The subtle hint of hazelnut rounds it out with a nutty creaminess that lingers pleasantly.
 If you can order this one up online, please do and tell the good folks over at Good Cup that I recommended this to you.
 This coffee consistently delivers comfort in every cup.
 A must try!

 Not sponsored.
 Just love all their offerings!

 ![last.fm 2023 Rewind](cerrado-good-cup-coffee.webp "Brazil Cerrado from The Good Cup Coffee")

 When I need something quickly, Starbucks' Ethiopia blend is my reliable backup.
-My Singapore coffee adventure introduced me to various kopi styles, leading to a stash of[Old Town coffee](https://www.oldtown.com.my/our-coffee/) and a luxurious encounter with [Bacha Coffee](https://bachacoffee.com/)at the airport.
+My Singapore coffee adventure introduced me to various kopi styles, leading to a stash of [Old Town coffee](https://www.oldtown.com.my/our-coffee/) and a luxurious encounter with [Bacha Coffee](https://bachacoffee.com/)at the airport.

 ## Apps, Software, Technology

 I'm still mostly in Pinterest and then recently [Are.na](https://www.are.na/) which is just the same as Pinterest but also entirely different at the same time.
 It's also perfect for collecting and curating stuff you see online.

 I tried a new photoset design on my Instagram, you can feel free to check it out [@krabf](https://www.instagram.com/krabf).
-It's inspired by my *lodi*, senpai, my mentor (nope, he doesn't know), none other than, THE great [Craig Mod](https://craigmod.com/).
+It's inspired by my *lodi*, senpai, my mentor (nope, he doesn't know), none other than, THE great [Craig Mod](https://craigmod.com/?ref=krabf.com).
 I like how I can curate the photos that I upload on Instagram more in this manner and it feels less cluttered.

-My most used app of the year is [Obsidian](https://obsidian.md/) and [Raycast](https://www.raycast.com/).
+My most used app of the year is [Obsidian](https://obsidian.md/?ref=krabf.com) and [Raycast](https://www.raycast.com/?ref=krabf.com).
 Switched to [Capture One](https://www.captureone.com/en) to edit my photos.
 And still using the [Arc Browser](https://arc.net/).

 ## Blogs & Blogging